juliaalyssaa/Final_Project_711-811/README.md

     <summary>Denoising Plot</summary>

 ![Denoising Plot](images/DenoiseResults.png)
+Figure 1.Graph demonstrating the quality scores of sequence bases of forward and reverse reads.
+The output is used to determine where to trim data during denoising steps of the pipeline.
   </details>

   <details>
     <summary>Alpha-Rarefaction Plot</summary>

 ![Alpha-Rarefaction 1](images/Alphararefaction.plot1.png)
+Figure 2.Graph that demonstrates if denoised data maintains an adequate amount of features by comparing shannon index to sequencing depths.
+The output suggests that duckweed samples have a higher shannon index and greater microbial diversity.
+Plateaus of both samples demonstrate that most diversity was captured during denoising steps.
 ![Alpha-Rarefaction 2](images/Alphararefaction.plot2.png)
+Figure 3.
+Graph that demonstrates if denoised data maintains an adequate amount of features by comparing number of samples to sequencing depth.
+The output suggests that the duckweed samples manitain a higher retention across all sequencing depths, compared to water samples.
+As depth increases, fewer samples meet the depth threshold of both sample types.
   </details>

   <details>
     <summary>Diversity Analysis</summary>

 ![Diversity 1](images/PCA.shannonvbraycurtis.svg)
+Figure 4.
+PCA that compares the alpha diversity test of shannon entropy to the beta diversity test of braycurtis (accounts for 81% of variance).
+The output suggests that the water samples are less diverse per sample, but are compositionally distinct, while duckweed samples are more diverse within each sample and forms distinct cluster groups.
+The duckweed samples have rich and consistent microbial communities.
 ![Diversity 2](images/PCA.jaccardvfeatures.svg)
+Figure 5.
+PCA that compares the alpha diversity test of observed features, which tests for richness, and the beta diversity test jaccard (accounts for 55% of variance), which tests for presence/absence of microbes.
+The output suggests that water samples are richer in taxa count, due to having more observed features, and demonstrates intra-group variation, likely attributed to differences in sampling locations.
+The duckweed samples are more variable in richness due to some samples having fewer taxa.

   </details>